Digital Cameras, Linux, and BSD

 examining USB devices.

-There are two entirely different methods of data storage on digital cameras:
+There are three entirely different methods of data storage on digital cameras:

 - USB Mass Storage Device